 7) Know that there are speed cameras everywhere.
 Speed cameras in Italy track average speed, not just your speed while you’re passing a camera.
 You’ll get a ticket in the mail, or sent to your car rental company, if your average speed is above the limit.
 Here’s a good blog post about speed cameras, complete with photos, so you know what to look for.
 (Note: at the time I first published this, speed cameras in Italy tracked speed only at the time the car was in front of the camera.
 I used to recommend just slowing down in front of the speed camera and then speeding up again like Italians do, but that no longer works, so I’ve updated the information.)

-8) An indicator light or turn signal means “Here I go”, not “I want to go”, or “I’m waiting to see if you let me go”.
-Think about the combination of #1 (be decisive) and #6 (only watch your front): when a car in front of you indicates that they are changing lanes, it doesn’t mean they are hoping you will yield, it means “get out of the way”.
+8) A turn signal means “Here I go”, not “I want to go”, or “I’m waiting to see if you let me go”.
+Think about the combination of #1 (be decisive) and #6 (only watch your front): when a car in front of you indicates that they are changing lanes, it doesn’t mean they are hoping you will yield, it means you should get out of the way.
 Similarly, when you indicate that you’re changing lanes, you should swiftly change.
 If you hesitate, other drivers will assume you’re not going.

 9) If there’s a mirror on the road, use it.
-Winding roads with little visibility as well as narrow streets in historic city centers often have mirrors in strategic places to help you see around corners.
+Winding roads with little visibility and narrow streets in historic city centers often have mirrors in strategic places to help you see around corners.
 They are there for a reason, so get in to the habit of looking for them.

 Italy Beyond the Obvious will help make your trip truly memorable.
 Take advantage of our Italy trip planning services for a customized itinerary, or get coaching assistance with our Italy travel consulting services.
 And if you like what you read, why not subscribe to the Italy Beyond the Obvious blog and get free updates?